exegesis-js/exegesis/docs/Exegesis Controllers.md

   - `requestBodyMediaTypeObject` - The matched MediaType Object from the operation's `requestBody`, or null if none was matched or the Operation has no requestBody.
   - `requestBodyMediaTypePtr` - A JSON Pointer to the MediaType Object.

+- `context.makeError(statusCode, message)` is a convenience function which will create a new Error object with a status.
+Note that this does not throw the error - your code has to do that.

+- `context.makeValidationError(message, location)` is a convenience function which will creates a new validation error.  `location` should be a parameter location from `context.parameterLocations`.
+Note that this does not throw the error - your code has to do that.